We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Sexsomnia or sleep sex occurs when an individual engages in sexual acts while asleep.
+Sexsomnia, or sleep sex, occurs when an individual engages in sexual acts while asleep.
+Various triggers can increase the likelihood of sexsomnia, such as exhaustion, stress, sleeping conditions, and more.

 Most available research has found that sexsomnia episodes occur mostly during non-rapid-eye-movement (NREM), the dreamless, deepest stage of the sleep cycle.